 Under certain circumstances FMS vehicles may be taken to an employee’s home.
-To be authorized to house a state vehicle at your home, you must submit a request to Fleet Management Services that has been signed by your supervisor and follow the responsibility sheet provided by FMS.
+To be authorized to house a state vehicle at your home, you must submit a request to Fleet Management Services that has been signed by your department head.

 Unless specifically authorized by FMS, drivers are not permitted to use state vehicles for commuting purposes.
-Please refer to DHR VTHR for policies and procedures for reporting taxable fringe benefits related to commuting in a state vehicle: http://humanresources.vermont.gov/payroll/payroll/taxable-fringe-benefits
+Please refer to DHR VTHR for policies and procedures for reporting taxable fringe benefits related to commuting in a state vehicle.

 The employee’s agency/department will be responsible for reimbursing employees for all appropriate parking fees, tolls and other incidentals through the normal expense reimbursement process.
-If other expenses occur that should be paid by FMS, the department may ask for a transfer of monies from FMS.
+FMS will bill back the department for parking/tolls billed to the vehicle and paid by FMS on their behalf.

 Fleet Fuel Card

 State Fuel Card Policy: http://aoa.vermont.gov/sites/aoa/files/Bulletins/Bulletin%202.3_Appendix...